Homemade Strawberry Ice Cream

 Why make this ice cream?

-- It makes smooth and creamy ice cream with no ice crystals and no one will believe that it was not made using an ice cream maker.
+- It makes smooth, creamy ice cream with no ice crystals, and no one will believe it wasn’t made with an ice cream maker.

-- Also, it has a long shelf-life.
+- Also, it has a long shelf life.
 So, I make a few different flavors and keep them in the freezer.
 Here are some additional homemade ice cream recipes.

 - And unlike traditional ice cream, this one has no eggs, which means it’s eggless – one dessert for everyone.